 Alston is centred on a sloping market place with lots of interesting stone houses and a market cross at the centre.
 The cross dates from the nineteenth century and is a replica of an earlier market cross.
 One notable house in the town dates back to 1681 but the church, dedicated to St Augustine of Canterbury (or St Austin) was built in 1870 on the site of an earlier church of that name and lies at the heart of the village where it is encircled by the Kings Arms Lane.

 Front Street, which joins the market place to the west is the home to Alston Town Hall of 1857, built at a time when Alston was a thriving lead mining centre and most of its inhabitants were miners employed in this trade.
 Others worked in the usual trades associated with a market town.
 Lead shot was once manufactured here and in the 1820s it is noted that the town employed linen weavers, dyers and spinners.
 There were once 19 public houses in the town.

 Alston and the Nent

-The River Nent rises less than five miles east of Alston in the Cumbrian village of Nenthead which lies over 1,400 feet above sea level close to the border with County Durham near Killhope Cross in the remote upper reaches of Weardale.
+The River Nent rises less than five miles east of Alston in the Cumbrian village of Nenthead which lies over 1,400 feet above sea level.
+It rises close to the border with County Durham not far from Killhope Cross in the remote upper reaches of Weardale.
 Nenthead was a lead mining centre and former mines in the neighbourhood are open to explore in tour trips on certain designated days.